 To gain entry to an associate program in veterinary technology, typical requirements include sending official high school transcripts, completing of specific secondary school coursework (e.g., biology, chemistry, Algebra), submitting proof of health insurance and immunizations, writing a personal statement, passing a test (particularly the TOEFL for non-native speakers of English), and paying an application fee.
 Some programs may even call for candidate interviews, experience working with animals, or letters of recommendation.

 There is currently one program accredited by CVTEA in Maryland: the Essex Campus of the Community College in Baltimore.
-Essex offers coursework in veterinary medical terminology, veterinary anatomy & physiology, animal nutrition, companion animal disease & pathology, pharmacology & toxicology, and veterinary imaging, to name a few.
-This rigorous program also includes general education coursework, laboratory sections, and an internship at local facilities to let the student experience some hands-on training.
+Essex offers a 65 credit associate of applied science (AAS) degree in veterinary technology.
+Courses include veterinary medical terminology; veterinary anatomy & physiology; animal nutrition; companion animal disease & pathology; pharmacology & toxicology; veterinary imaging; and more.
+This rigorous program also includes general education coursework, laboratory sections, and an internship at local facilities to let the student experience some hands-on training and gain the skills needed to pass the Veterinary Technician National Exam (VTNE).
+Students in this program must have rabies immunizations, proof of health insurance, have a current Tetanus booster, and buy uniforms.
+The program begins in the Fall of each academic year.
+Essex graduates have an above average first-time pass rate on the VTNE of 74.1% (2015-2018).

 Online Programs for Vet Techs

 Since there’s only one AVMA-accredited program in MD, some students may find it difficult to attend.
 Others may have scheduling restraints due to familial or other types of commitments.
-Luckily there are currently nine online, CVTEA-accredited vet tech programs.
-These programs generally offer coursework online and have students complete their clinical trainings at approved local facilities such as veterinary hospitals and private practice clinics.
+Luckily there are currently several online, CVTEA-accredited vet tech programs.
+These programs generally offer coursework online and have students complete their clinicals at approved local facilities such as veterinary hospitals and private practice clinics.
 While there, a licensed veterinarian can progressively sign off on skills attained.

 One distance-based vet tech program is offered through Cedar Valley College of Lancaster, TX.
 Cedar Valley—which has had AVMA-accreditation since 2001—teaches students through multimedia coursework in a flexible schedule.
-Some of the courses include veterinary office management, anesthesia & surgical assistance, and veterinary technology.
-This school also offers several scholarships including the Distance Education Veterinary Technician Program (DEVTP) Level 1-3 Scholarship and the DCCCD Veterinary Technology Scholarship.
-Notably, between 2011 and 2014, 78 percent of students passed the Veterinary Technician National Examination (VTNE) on their first attempt.
+Students can begin in the fall, spring, or summer and take one or more courses per semester as their schedule permits.
+Courses are delivered through multimedia that combines videos, web assignments, textbooks and in-clinic exercises supervised by a preceptor whose duty it is to verify completion of assignments, exercises and exams.
+Preceptors act as mentors to help and tutor the student and must be a veterinarian, veterinary technician or licensed as an RVT, LVT, or CVT.
+Some of the courses in this program include veterinary office management; anesthesia & surgical assistance; and veterinary technology.
+Notably, between 2014 and 2017, 72 percent of online students passed the Veterinary Technician National Examination (VTNE) on their first attempt.

 Additionally, Purdue University offers a competitive associate of applied technology (AAS) degree in veterinary technology.
-With 35 courses and 17 clinical mentorships, Purdue’s program is arguably one of the most comprehensive.
+With 35 courses and 18 clinical mentorships, Purdue’s program is arguably one of the most comprehensive.
 Some of the web-based classes include anatomy for veterinary technicians; small animal nursing and health management; introduction to ophthalmology, dermatology & oncology; and imaging for vet techs.
 Mentorships include large animal medical nursing, equine medical nursing, parasitology & microbiology, clinical pathology, and small animal diagnostic imaging.
-Interestingly, the first-time pass rates on the VTNE differed between on-campus and online students in veterinary technology.
-At Purdue, 94 percent of the brick-and-mortar students passed the test on their first attempt between 2012 and 2015.
-For online students, it was 79 percent.
+Interestingly, the first-time pass rates on the VTNE differed between on-campus and online students in veterinary technology, but both were very high.
+At Purdue, an outstanding 100 percent of the on-campus students passed the test on their first attempt between 2013 and 2016, while 88.5 percent of online students passed their first time.

 For a detailed look at distance-based veterinary technician program, please check out the online vet tech programs page.